finbourne/finbourne-identity-sdk-python/sdk/docs/RolesApi.md

 # **remove_user_from_role**
 > remove_user_from_role(id, user_id)

-[EARLY ACCESS] RemoveUserFromRole: Remove User from Role
+RemoveUserFromRole: Remove User from Role

 Removes the User from the specified Role